DUNE/data-mgmt-testing/metacat/sam2metacat.md

 This may take a bit of setup as you will need a namespace and then make a dataset

-First as a user I will set up my own namespaces
+First as a user I will set up my own `dataset` namespace.
+I can get files from other file namespaces and use datasets from other dataset namespaces but I can't modify those other namespaces without permissions.

 >  `metacat dataset create namespace $USER`

 Here I gave it my user name which you should too.

 TODO - enforce namespace name for individuals?

+Now I make a dataset with a good defname

 >  `metacat dataset create schellma:protodune-sp-physics-generic`